 Victoria Marsh is WORLD Channel’s Outreach Manager.
 A passionate ambassador for WORLD, Victoria has been working for the channel since it launched in 2007.
 Before moving into her current position, she was the Senior Programming Coordinator for WGBH 2 and WORLD, and began her career at WGBH in the audience and member services department.

 Victoria is active in the Boston theatre community as a teacher and director.
 She is on the Advisory Board of Company One Theatre and is their Board President Emerita.
-Victoria also serves on the Massachusetts Cultural Council.
+Victoria has also served on the Massachusetts Cultural Council.
 She holds a Bachelor of Arts from Washington College.

 Producer and Editor